1.) Why should I bring my pet in for an annual wellness exam?

 7.)
 What happens if I have an emergency after regular business hours?

-Our clinic has partnered together with other local veterinarians (in the Brainerd Lakes Area) and with Affiliated Emergency Veterinary Services (AEVS) in St. Cloud to provide your pet with around-the-clock access to emergency care.
-Between the hours of 6:00 AM to 10:00 PM, you will have access to a local veterinarian.
-From 10:00 PM to 6:00 AM the emergency clinic in St. Cloud is where we feel that your pet will receive the best quality of care.
+Our clinic has partnered together with other local veterinarians (in the Brainerd Lakes Area) and with Blue Pearl emergency clinics (St. Cloud, Duluth, Twin Cities) to provide your pet with around-the-clock access to emergency care.
+Between the hours of 6:00 AM to 11:00 PM, you will have access to a local veterinarian.
+From 11:00 PM to 6:00 AM the fully staffed emergency clinics (St. Cloud if available, otherwise Fargo, Duluth, or the Twin Cities) are where we feel that your pet will receive the best quality of care.
 If you feel as if your pet may be experiencing an emergency, please call our office at (218) 822-6000.
 If you are calling after regular business hours, please listen for the prompt regarding after-hours emergencies.
-An answering service will receive your call and will page the on-call doctor or AEVS.
+An answering and triage service will receive your call and will page the on-call doctor or give you contact information for the nearest emergency clinic.
 Please keep your phone line open so that the doctor on-call can call you back as soon as possible to discuss your pet’s emergency.